-Victims of domestic violence frequently feel helpless and taking action against a domestic abuser can seem like a huge step especially when it maybe someone who they continue to love or is a parent of their child.
+Victims of domestic violence frequently feel helpless and taking action against a domestic abuser can seem like a huge step especially when it maybe someone who they continue to love or is a parent of their child or even continue to live together.

-Please do not think that you are alone.
+Please do not think that you are alone and suffer in silence.
 Victims of domestic violence are protected under the Domestic Violence, Crime and Victims Act 2004 (DVCVA).
-There are a number of court orders which can protect domestic violence victims from further abuse and intimidation, including:
+There are a number of Court Orders which can protect domestic violence victims from further abuse and intimidation, including:

 - Non-molestation order - this is aimed at preventing the abuser from using any threatening violence against you or your child or from intimidating, harassing or pestering you.
 This helps promote your safety and well-being both for you and your child.